 Human sexuality and attachment: it has been going on for well over sixty years and it’s about time someone put a stop to it.
-It used to be that you would find one random person, act like it was fate that brought you together, and spend the following decades learning how to see your spouse as the one thing preventing you from being happy.
+It used to be that you would find one random person, pretend it was fate that brought you together, and spend the following decades learning how to see your spouse as the one thing preventing you from being happy.

 Ah, the good old days!

 But there are so many options now!
 Of course, these options present new levels of complexity that most people just sort of stumble into.
 That is why I, “Relationship Textspert™,” am going to help you, the perplexed reader, navigate through the muddy waters of non-monogamy.

 I think that polyamory makes the most sense as a relationship choice because why would I only give one person a headache?
-I even once bought the polyamory starter kit (five extra AA batteries, renters manual, a commemorative pen, travel thesaurus, and seventeen different calendars,) so I know of what I speak.
+I even once bought the polyamory starter kit (five extra AA batteries, renters manual, a commemorative pen, travel thesaurus, and seventeen different calendars) so I know of what I speak.

 Please keep in mind that although I am focusing on non-monogamy, no one method of human contact is better than the other because all fall grotesquely short of the love robots feel for each other.

 Just as black has white and squirrels have penguins, there’s always an opposite point of view.
 So, before we sashay on to Non-Monogamy, let’s talk about its (potentially evil) twin:

 Monogamy is when two people decide that from then on, they’re going to gun it “Thelma and Louise” style over the cliff of their options and disappearing youth.
-General society says that this is a more secure relationship type.
+General society says that this is the most secure relationship type.
 In fact, it works 100% of the time for a little under 50% of the population.